-Ultimately, for many organisations, it is currently a balancing act between pursing their planned ESG agenda, and being able to adapt their organisation to be flexible and profitably survive within the current changing environment.
+Ultimately, for many organisations, it is currently a balancing act between pursing their planned ESG agenda and being able to adapt their organisation to be flexible and profitable within the current changing environment.
 Unfortunately, the two may not always easily align from an ESG perspective.

 Reducing emissions and achieving Net Zero is crucial to limit global warming to 1.5°C above pre-industrial levels and avoid the most catastrophic impacts of climate change.
-An increasing number of organisations have now realised the strategic role that Net Zero plays in addressing climate change, and are working to align their business strategy and activities with a Net Zero path.
-However, with the increased cost of inflation, increased taxes imposed by governments to pay for the COVID-19 pandemic and the other challenges noted above, this is not always easily achievable.
+An increasing number of organisations have now realised the strategic role that Net Zero plays in addressing climate change and are working to align their business strategy and activities with a Net Zero path.

-Successful organisations will be those that make ESG commitments, set targets to achieve them and are able to adapt, innovate and identify opportunities in the rapidly changing world we are currently living, so that they can add value to their customers, employees and local communities.
+Unccessful organisations will be those that make ESG commitments, set targets to achieve them, measure and analyse their emissions.
+They should also be able to adapt, innovate and identify opportunities in the rapidly changing world we are currently living, so that they can add value to their customers, employees and local communities.

-The increased daily news items on inflation, windfall taxes on energy firms and tax incentives for consumers to provide support during the challenging months ahead, linked with commentaries around sustainability, recycling and reuse is going to ensure that the green agenda and taxation remain topical areas of consideration in the short to medium-term.
+The increased daily news items on taxation, tariffs, sustainability, recycling and reuse is going to ensure that the green agenda and taxation remain topical areas of consideration in the short to medium-term.

-Tax is therefore becoming pivotal in the ESG debate as the majority of actions which an organisation undertakes will have a tax consequence.
-Highlighted below are four themes we are seeing and which will increase in importance during 2022 and beyond.
+Tax is therefore becoming pivotal in the ESG debate as most actions which an organisation undertakes will have a tax consequence.
+Highlighted below are four themes we are seeing, and which will increase in importance during 2025 and beyond.

-Many governments have now introduced a range of taxes, levies and other measures over the last couple of years as a mechanism to incentivise organisations to adopt improved environmental and sustainability strategies.
-The measures largely consist of additional taxes and reporting obligations as well as additional incentives to encourage organisations to adopt greener practices, purchase and sell environmentally friendly products.
-For many countries, this is focusing on using cleaner energy sources, green transport alternatives, better protection of the natural environment and the adoption of innovative technologies.
+Many governments have now introduced a range of taxes, levies and other measures as a mechanism to incentivise organisations to adopt improved environmental and sustainability strategies.
+The measures largely consist of additional taxes and reporting obligations as well as additional incentives to encourage organisations to adopt greener practices, purchase and/or sell environmentally friendly products.
+For many countries, this is focusing on using cleaner energy sources, fully electric / green transport alternatives, better protection of the natural environment and the adoption of innovative technologies.

 The other way to change behaviours is to offer tax incentives.
 Many governments globally are seeking to provide reliefs to different types and sizes of organisations to encourage them to innovate through research and development, to use greener sources of fuel, for example, biogas or hydrogen, invest in heat pumps or insulation products or purchase energy-efficient technologies, electric or low-emission vehicles.

-With the UK government planning to ban the sale of new petrol and diesel cars and vans from 2030, and other governments making commitments from 2025 onwards, alongside media and environmental campaigners focussing on this area, we can expect to see further changes in this area in the future.
+With the UK government planning to ban the sale of new petrol and diesel cars and vans from 2030, and other countries making similar commitments, alongside media and environmental campaigners focussing on this area, we can expect to see further changes in this area in the future.

-Clearly such tax incentives go some way to encouraging international organisations to invest in the production of, and people to buy, energy efficient products, although there really needs to be a fundamental global shift if we want to change the decision making and buying habits of people in Europe and across the world, especially with the cost of living and inflationary pressures which households globally are currently facing.
+Clearly such tax incentives go some way to encouraging international organisations to invest in the production of, and people to buy, energy efficient products, although there really needs to be a fundamental global shift if we want to change the decision making and buying habits of people in Europe and across the world.

 As organisations continue to operate and establish operations in overseas countries, they are going to need to proactively monitor and adapt their strategy to the ESG related policies and taxes in each overseas territory in which they operate.
 There is no uniform set of ESG taxes that are being applied across all jurisdictions.